oTTeuMsTudio/Mastering-Rust-and-WASM/Rust Crash Course/Learning the Rust Environment.md

 EVERYTHING BY DEFAULT IS IMMUTABLE.
 Everything is defaulted to immutable.
+If i wanted this to be a mutable variable, able to change the value of x, I would `let mut x = 50`

 ```rust
 fn add_five(num: u32) -> u32 {